Exam Overview

 • Must be requested at the time of application

-• Total time allowed: two (2) hours
+• Total time allowed: two (2) hours to complete this examination

 • A wired headset is required if taking the oral examination online